PGA Tour Quality Shots

 Arccos tracks every shot a golfer hits.
 The PGA Tour, through ShotLink, has data on every shot hit on Tour.
 The partnership idea was straightforward: compare amateur approach shots to the pros.
 Approaches are the most measurable, most relatable shot type.
 Everyone knows what it means to stick an iron close.

 The goals stacked up.
 Give amateurs a real benchmark for their best shots.
 Give the PGA Tour a consumer touchpoint that puts their data in people's hands.
-And create shareable moments that drive engagement for both brands.
+And create shareable moments, shots worth posting, that drive engagement for both brands.

 Designing Within the Lines